 Passive Risk and Beta

-Passive risk can be viewed as objective risk exposure and represents risk resulting from market actions that we cannot control.
+Passive risk can be viewed as objective risk exposure and represents risk resulting from market actions we cannot control.
 Beta refers to the passive risk ratio measured to assess asset volatility compared to the benchmark.

 A beta above 1 indicates a high asset price has greater volatility than the benchmark price, while a beta below 1 indicates lesser volatility.
 If the Alpha is higher, the risk is higher for investors.
 A lower beta, however, means fewer potential risks and fewer profits.